MrMallIronmaker/donatio/README.md

  * Search from causes page
  * make sure the filters launch correctly from causes page
  * Format subcategories
- * User should click enter for search
+ * User can also click enter for search
  * Limit size of description for search results
  * Add visual cue to drop down for search results
  * Keep search query in search box

 * Donate Page (Lindsey)
- * Finalize slider display
+ * Finalize slider display - done
- * Link to do actual session
+ * Link to do actual session - done
+ * Center family images and update spacing
+ * get new image for family icon?
+ * change pie chart outer and inner labels?

 * Details (Matt)
  * At a glance - Done